-- A smaller squid, reach a total of one foot in length including their arms
+- A smaller squid, they reach a total of one foot in length including their arms

 - Iridescent coloration of milky white and purple spots; can change color in response to their environment